 “Small is Beautiful: Quality Pays”

 The hardships facing small tea farmers was the main reason for establishing Specialty Tea Association of Nepal in support of USAID Nepal funding NEAT Project (2012) and furthermore supported by DANIDA funded UNNATI (Inclusive Growth Programme), with the objective of supporting small tea farmers and processors in production, processing, quality management, and marketing.

 STAN wants to champion innovation by promoting small farmers’ premium teas and helping the small tea farmers industry thrive.
 STAN only partners with farmers that adhere to its principles.
 Teas must be very high quality.
 Tea farmers understand there could be a potential problem in the future if they do not develop standards.
 STAN has laid out a strategic vision on how the farmers should bring their tea up to the required level.

 Small Farmers’ Premium Teas

 After many struggling years, the Discover Nepal Tea brand was established in 2018.
-Discover Nepal Tea as a brand under the guidelines of STAN, subscribes teas from small farmers and processors and promote it globally.
-Discover Nepal Tea will not only host their teas but stands as a platform which will link these small farmers and processors directly to their customers generating direct sales in international markets.
+Discover Nepal Tea as a brand under the guidelines of STAN, subscribes teas from small farmers and processors, and promote it globally.
+Discover Nepal Tea will not only host their teas but stands as a platform that will link these small farmers and processors directly to their customers generating direct sales in international markets.
 The hard work of these growers and processors cannot pay off without a healthy trade.
 With donor programs phasing out to support furthermore and no guarantee of future foreign funds, Replace AID with TRADE is an alternative to develop an economy that will sustain.
 The tea bushes sowed by the farmers will only then have an outlasting result.

 REPLACE AID WITH TRADE